 Climate change project for CBK Groningen

 What do inhabitants of Groningen think about climate change, about artists and policy ?
 What is going on at the district water board and the regional authorities?
 Which scientific insights are important for these areas?
 How do artists and designers relate their work to societal themes?
-Alejandro Soto Blanco (ACM), Thomas Seelemann (Linguistics) and Enid Hoogenberg (ELC) are working hard to answer these questions in their science shop project within their career minor.
+Alejandro Soto Blanco (ACM), Thomas Seelemann (Linguistics) and Enid Hoogenberg (ELC) tried to answer these questions in their science shop project within their career minor.
 In this faculty minor, students learn to work together in project groups, together with real stakeholders.
 The stakeholder in this project is The Center for Visual Arts Groningen (CBK Groningen).